StrandedHavoc/nc-news/README.md

 or
 npm run dev -- --host

-Thank you for taking your time out to check out my project.
+Thank you for taking the time to check out my project.
 Please feel free to reach out to me if you have any questions or feedback.